 - Learning Through Play

 - Promotes Imagination

 Important Playground Benefits for Children

 Playgrounds are safe spaces where kids develop crucial physical, social, emotional and imaginative skills necessary to gain self-confidence, improve coordination, and advance critical thinking capabilities.
-In this article, we’ll take an in-depth look at how a child’s development benefits from playing on the playground.
+In this article, we’ll take an in-depth look at the importance of playgrounds in child development.